-If there is a violation of Category A, the participant will be suspended from 50 percent of scheduled contests/events (this also includes post season tournaments) and must successfully complete a school recognized substance abuse program approved by St. Charles East/North High School at the participant's own expense.
-During this period, the athlete or activity participant may practice or attend meetings.
-If the 50 percent continues past the conclusion of the season, the penalty will be enforced at the beginning of the next season of participation.
-The penalty of 50 percent may be reduced to 25 percent if the following conditions are fulfilled:
+The participant will be suspended from 50 percent of scheduled contests/events (this also includes post-season tournaments) and must successfully complete a substance abuse program recognized by the school at the participant's own expense (failure to enroll in, or successfully complete the program will result in loss of eligibility to participate in sports or extra curricular activities).
+During this period, the participant may practice or attend meetings.
+If the 50 percent suspension continues past the conclusion of the season, the penalty will be enforced at the beginning of the next season of participation.

+The penalty of 50 percent may be reduced to 25 percent if all of the following three (3) conditions are fulfilled:

-- A. The student and parents request, in writing, within 5 school days of the violation ruling, that they wish to avail themselves of the "service learning" option. - B. The student successfully completes a "service learning" component managed by the student assistance team at St. Charles East/North High School. - C. At the participant's expense, the student successfully completes a school recognized substance abuse or other recognized program approved by St. Charles East/North High School.
+- 1. The student and parents request, within 5 school days of the violation ruling, that they wish to avail themselves of the "service learning" option. - 2.
+Within 6 weeks, the student successfully completes a "service learning" component. - 3.
+At the participant's expense, the student successfully completes a school recognized substance abuse program.